Version: eXtendFiles 1.8 and above

 Image Placeholder

-After the creation of your IAM policy and IAM user, attach the policy to the user.
+After creating your IAM policy and IAM user/role, attach the policy to the user/role according to your preferred configuration method.

 NetSuite Configuration